Ogglord/birdie/README.md

 ```
 ## Applications

-These are a few of the native applications shipped:

- - KDE6
- - Visual Studio Code
- - Steam
- - Firefox
- - 1Password
- - Google Chrome

 Default flatpaks

+ - Floorp
  - Inkscape
  - VLC
  - Discord

-Adding new apps should preferably be done using flatpak, distrobox export or AppImages.
+Adding new apps should preferably be done using flatpak, nix, distrobox export or AppImages.

 ## Credits